-posable clothing and dedicated equipment including tools for maintenance within the area.
-Specific clothing requirements should apply to all personnel e.g. maintenance staff, visitors, etc Facilities for changing clothes or showering should be considered and special hygiene practices should be applied.
-4.43 The comments made on 4.14 should be applied however the storage of closed containers in a common area can be accepted.
-For non highly toxic non pharmaceutical materials for example pesticides and herbicides you may refer to local authorities for local requirements
+posable clothing and dedicated equipment including tools for maintenance with the area.
+Specific clothing requirements should apply to all personnel e.g. main nance staff, visitors, etc Facilities for changing clothes or showering should considered and special hygiene practices should be applied.
+4.43 The comments made on 4.14 should be applied however the storage of closed con- tainers in a common area can be accepted.
+For non highly toxic non pharmaceutical materials for example pesticides and herbi- cides you may refer to local authorities for local requirements